Wowygrimm/Labelling/README.md

 ## Installation

-At first, you can take a look at [darknet's website](https://pjreddie.com/darknet/install/) for general information on installation.
+For general information on installation, you can take a look at [darknet's website](https://pjreddie.com/darknet/install/).

 To install on MacOsx :
 ```